Salesforce

 IMPORTANT: Before proceeding with functional tests, read and make sure all instructions and information in this section is understood.
 Also read the information and instructions of labels and decals affixed to the switch.
 Note any options or accessories that might be installed and review their operation.

 DANGER: Electrocution.
 Do not manually transfer under load.
 Disconnect transfer switch from all power sources prior to manual transfer.
-Failure to do so will result in death or serious injury, and equipment damage.
+Failure to do so will result in death, serious injury, and/or equipment damage.

-3. Note position of transfer mechanism main contacts (A) by observing the movable contact carrier arm.
-This can be viewed through the long narrow slot in the inside cover.
-The top of the movable contact carrier arm is yellow to be easily identified.
+4. Observe the position of transfer mechanism main contacts (A) by observing the movable contact carrier arm.
+This can be viewed through the long narrow slot of the cover.

 image.png